 Where to Eat

-I had made reservations well in advance to sample more dishes from the Emilia Romagna region, but because of my poor and uncomfortable accommodation choice and limited taxis/no uber, we were limited to places nearby.
+I had made reservations well in advance to sample more dishes from the Emilia Romagna region, but because of my safety concerns with my accommodation choice and few taxis and no Uber, we were limited to places nearby.
 Funny enough, Uber Eats existed, but not Uber taxis.

 On the way in, we had to wait for our Airbnb to be ready, so we ate at a nearby restaurant called L’Artrov Bar Trattoria.
 We had many delicious fresh croissants, espressos, and a freshly baked thin-crust cheese pizza as we waited.